xbeat/Machine-Learning/README.md

 AdEMAMix is an optimization algorithm that combines the benefits of Adaptive Moment Estimation (Adam) and Exponential Moving Average (EMA).
 It aims to improve the convergence speed and stability of deep learning models during training.

+## Dimensionality Reduction Techniques in Python

+Principal Component Analysis (PCA)

+Principal Component Analysis is a fundamental dimensionality reduction technique that transforms high-dimensional data into lower dimensions while preserving maximum variance.
+It works by identifying orthogonal directions (principal components) that capture the most significant variations in the data.

 ## Correlation Measures and Predictive Power Score in Python

 Introduction to Correlation Measures